Top tips for your first day in a locum position

 1. Familiarise yourself with the hospital or practice and its policies

 Before your first day, take some time to review the facility's policies and procedures manual.
 This will help you understand how things are done at the practice and what is expected of you.
-You should also familiarise yourself with the layout of the practice, including where important supplies and equipment are located.
+You should also familiarise yourself with the practice's layout, including where important supplies and equipment are located.

 2. Introduce yourself to the staff

 Your first day of the locum job is a great opportunity to get to know your colleagues and make a good impression.
-Take the time to introduce yourself to the nursing staff, administrative staff, and any other doctors you will be working with.
-This will help you build rapport and establish positive working relationships from the outset.
+Take the time to introduce yourself to the nursing, administrative, and other doctors you will be working with.
+This will help you build rapport and establish positive working relationships.

-Before you begin seeing patients, it's a good idea to review their records and familiarise yourself with their history and current condition.
-This will help you provide more informed care and ensure that you are aware of any issues that need to be addressed.
+Before you begin seeing patients, reviewing their records and familiarising yourself with their history and current condition is a good idea.
+This will help you provide more informed care and ensure you are aware of any issues that must be addressed.

 4. Communicate openly and ask for help when needed.